-The APH ConnectCenter offers FREE curated advice and resources to assist children, parents, adults, and job seekers who are blind and visually impaired, and their associated professionals.
+The APH ConnectCenter offers FREE curated advice and resources to assist children, parents, adults, and job seekers who are blind and low vision, and their associated professionals.
 Visit the APH ConnectCenter, or call our information & resource helpline at 800-232-5463.

 Find us on the road.